moneyforward/.github/profile/README.md

 We will continue contributing in the ways we can as part of our core values.

 ## "Money Forward.
-Move Your Life Forward."
+Move your life forward."

 Our core values?
 Here they are. ❤️